maravichandran/maravichandran.github.io/_pages/about.md

 Prior to joining Regrello, I completed an MSc in Advanced Computer Science at University of Oxford and an MPhil in Therapeutic Sciences at University of Cambridge on the [Marshall Scholarship](https://www.marshallscholarship.org/).
 I also hold a B.S. in Computer Science from Rutgers University-New Brunswick.
 I have interned at MongoDB, Bank of America Merrill Lynch, and the National Institutes of Health.

-My favorite hobbies are classical music, birding, hiking, and reading.
+My favorite hobbies are birding (281 species and counting seen!), classical music (mostly vioin/piano), hiking, and reading (usually classic literature).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.